Welcome Future Cadets to Air Force ROTC Detachment 225

 3. What is field training?

-Field training is a mandatory three to four week summer training program focused on leadership skills, military bearing, physical conditioning, followership, and expeditionary training.
+Field training is a mandatory two week summer training program focused on leadership skills, military bearing, physical conditioning, followership, and expeditionary training.
 It will develop you into a polished leader and provide you with the skills needed to be an Professional Officer Course member.
 You will also receive junior officer training, career orientation, and learn how the Air Force operates.
 Field Training usually takes place between your sophomore and junior year.

 4. How often do I wear my uniform?